Almond cranberry biscotti (home-made cantucci)

 4. Work in a cool space, maybe open the window.
 Remove the dough from the plastic wrap and immediately roll it into two strands, each 3/4 inch thick.
 Slice the rolls into 3/4 inch thick rounds and roll each round into a ball (each ball be about 3/4 inch large).
 Note: You can make them any size.
 Place the balls on the prepared baking sheet.
 Repeat process with remaining dough, spacing balls 1 1/2 inches apart.
 (Try to do this step as fast as possible so the dough doesn’t get too warm).

 5. Baking.
-Bake, rotating sheets halfway through, until cookies are golden and firm to the touch with slight cracking, about 10-15 minutes, depending on the size of the cookies.
+Bake, rotating sheets halfway through, until cookies are golden and firm to the touch with slight cracking, for about 10-15 minutes, depending on the size of the cookies.
 Transfer sheet to a wire rack to cool completely.

 6. Glaze: Fit a rimmed baking sheet with a wire rack.
-In a medium bowl (tall and narrow), whisk together confectioners’ sugar, water and kirsch, if desired.
+In a medium bowl (tall and narrow), whisk together confectioners’ sugar, water and kirsch( if desired).
 Using a fork, dip each cookie in the glaze to coat.
 A quick dip and gentle shake off are all you need.
 Place on wire rack to dry.
 Repeat with remaining cookies.

 7. To decorate (if desired): While the glaze is still wet, top cookies with a small pinch of peppercorns and the edible glitter.

-Storage.
+8. Storage.
 Cookies can be stored in an airtight container at room temperature for up to 4 weeks (below 75 F).

 Enjoy!
 Frohe Weihnachten!